squisquater/KitFoxGBS-PipelineTest20240910/README.md

 ## Overview

 This Snakemake workflow automates the process of aligning genomic reads, identifying SNPs, performing population structure analysis, and conducting landscape genetics analysis.
-It integrates tools like `bwa`, `stacks`, `bcftools`, `PLINK`, `ADMIXTURE`, and custom scripts for various stages of data processing and analysis.
 The workflow is modular and can be run in parts or as a complete pipeline.

 ## Key Features